Huotes/CommitMaker/README.md

 Programmer (noun.): A machine that turns coffee into code

 Chuck Norris invented the internet? just so he had a place to store his porn.

+Guantuanamo Bay, Cuba, is the military code-word for 'Chuck Norris' basement'.